Tangalle, Sri Lanka Project

 - Collect data on the animals that have been neutered and vaccinated.

 - Hand out leaflets and materials to inform the public of the process and importance of the project.

 - Provide educational sources as required to the communities.

 - Pass on any donated items, such as food and routine treatments, to the community animals.

 - Create a sustainable project in Tangalle, to be carried out at least once every year.

 What we need help with to finalise the project

 - Donations are going to be key!
-If you are able to and want to please donate money either via a bank transfer or PayPal – check out the donate now section on our website for further details.
-Any contribution towards this great cause would really help.
+If you are able to and want to, please check out the donate section on our website.
+Any monetary or medical contribution towards this great cause would really help.
 If it is treatments or food supplies that you are wanting to donate, please contact us at firstname.lastname@example.org for ways that this can work.

 - Fundraise: If you can think of a way that you could fundraise for this project, whether it be a sporting event, cake sale etc. Please do get in touch with us at either email@example.com or via our website contact form.